msizafrans/Operationalizing-a-Coworking-Space-Microservice/README.md

-## Microservices at Scale using Kubernetes and AWS
+## Microservices at Scale using AWS, Docker, and Kubernetes
 This project focuses on deploying and managing microservices at scale using Kubernetes on AWS.
 The goal is to build a resilient, scalable, and highly available architecture that can support microservices in a cloud environment.

 ### Dependencies: